 Are you involved in the staffing or hiring of new employees?

-Another type of questions that I think are very good to have in your cold call script for a recruiter are pain questions.
+Another type of question that I think is very good to have in your cold call script for a recruiter is pain questions.
 These are questions that probe for the pain points that you help to solve.
 Here are some pain questions I created for this cold call script for a recruiter.

 How important is it to decrease the time to fill open positions?

 How important is it to improve the quality of applicants you are hiring?